jpastuszek/httpimagestore/README.md

   * uploaded image is too big to fit in memory
   * request body is too long
   * too much image data is loaded in memory
-  * memory or pixel chache limit in the thumbnailer backend has been exhousted
+  * memory or pixel cache limit in the thumbnailer backend has been exhousted

 ### 415